-Part 6 of the By-Law allows for any person to send an application to Regional Council requesting an exemption from any or all provisions of the Noise By-Law for which that person may be prosecuted.
+Part 6 of the By-Law, "Grant of Exemptions by Council", allows for any person to send an application to Regional Council requesting an exemption from any or all provisions of the Noise By-Law for which that person may be prosecuted.
 The By-Law states that an applicant or any person opposed to an application may be heard at a session of Council.
 Notice of the Council Session is required to be mailed to assessed property owners located within 100 feet of the properties which are subject to the hearing.